commentjava/javabien/README.md

 * [ ] Imports
 * [ ] Informative errors

 ## Parse bugs and corrections

-We have notice some errors in the builded AST, they are listed below and are fixed when we needed.
+We have noticed some errors in the built AST, they are listed below and are fixed when we needed.
 Some patches might be merged back upstream for next years.

 - b = true && true; (also <= < > >=)
-This doesn't respect operators precedence.
+This doesn't respect operators’ precedence.
 AST:
 ```
 Expression